PapersOfMathieuNls/clever-commit/combined.md

 of a single project but also to those belonging to other projects that share common dependencies.
 This is important in the context of an industrial setting where  software systems tend to have many dependencies that make them vulnerable to the same faults.

-CLEVER was developed in collaboration with software developers from Ubisoft La Forge.
+CLEVER was developed in a context of a research project between Concordia University and Ubisoft.
 Ubisoft is one of the world's largest video game development companies specializing  in the design and implementation of high-budget video games.
 Ubisoft software systems are highly coupled containing  millions of files and commits, developed and maintained by  more than 8,000 developers scattered across 29 locations in six continents.

 We tested CLEVER on 12 major Ubisoft systems.
 The results show that CLEVER  can detect risky commits with 79% precision and 65% recall, which outperforms the performance of Commit-guru (66% precision and 63% recall) when applied to the same dataset.
 In addition, 66.7% of the proposed fixes were accepted by at least one  Ubisoft software developer, making CLEVER an effective and practical approach for the detection and resolution of risky commits.